GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/README.txt

 system.

- Although the Lesser General Public License is Less protective of the users' freedom, it does ensure that the user of a program that is linked with the Library has the freedom and the wherewithal to run that program using a modified version of the Library.
+ Although the Lesser General Public License is Less protective of the users' freedom, it does ensure that the userBean of a program that is linked with the Library has the freedom and the wherewithal to run that program using a modified version of the Library.